Reverse Osmosis vs Carbon Filters: Which Do You Need?

 Cost (Upfront)

 Winner: Carbon.
 A Brita UltraMax dispenser costs $25–$50.
-A carbon-block under-sink filter like the Pentair Everpure H-1200 costs more, but basic pitcher carbon filters start under $25.
-The cheapest RO system in our catalog is the iSpring RCC7AK at $100–$250.
+A carbon-block under-sink filter like the Pentair Everpure H-1200 costs more, but basic pitcher carbon filters are among the most affordable filtration options available.
+The most affordable RO system in our catalog is the iSpring RCC7AK at $100–$250.

 Cost (Long-Term Per Gallon)

 Winner: Depends on usage.
-Carbon pitcher filters cost roughly $0.12-$0.15 per gallon in filter replacements.
-Under-sink RO systems cost roughly $0.02-$0.05 per gallon because their filters serve far more water before replacement.
+Carbon pitcher filters cost roughly ten to fifteen cents per gallon in filter replacements.
+Under-sink RO systems cost just a few pennies per gallon because their filters serve far more water before replacement.
 Over 3-5 years, the total cost of ownership can actually be lower for RO if you consume significant volumes.

 Ease of Installation